ncdlek/gameclock/privacy-policy.md

-# Privacy Policy for Advance Game Clock for Go and Chess
+# Privacy Policy for Game Clock Pro

-Last updated: [2024-10-13]
+Last updated: [Current Date]

-## Introduction
+## Overview

-This privacy policy explains how we collect, use, and protect your personal information when you use our Advance Game Clock for Go and Chess app.
+Game Clock Pro is committed to protecting your privacy.
+This app is designed to function as a standalone game clock and timer, and we collect minimal data necessary for the app's operation.

-## Information We Collect
+## Information Collection and Use

-We do not collect any personal information from users of our app.
+Game Clock Pro operates offline and does not collect any personal information.
+The app:

-## How We Use Your Information
+- Does not require user registration
+- Does not track user location
+- Does not collect usage statistics
+- Does not use analytics services
+- Does not contain advertisements

+### Data Stored Locally
+The following information is stored locally on your device only:
+- App preferences and settings
+- Custom time presets
+- Theme preferences
+- Sound and vibration settings
+- Language preferences

+This data never leaves your device and is only used to provide you with a better user experience.

+## Technical Requirements
+The app requires the following permissions:
+- Audio permissions (for voice announcements)
+- Vibration capability (for time notifications)

+These permissions are used solely for timer functionality and can be enabled/disabled through your device settings.

+## Third-Party Services
+Game Clock Pro does not use any third-party services, analytics, or tracking tools.

+## Data Security
+Since all data is stored locally on your device, data security is managed by your device's built-in security features.

+## Children's Privacy
-As we do not collect any personal information, we do not use your information in any way.
+Our app does not collect any personal information from anyone, including children under 13.

-## Data Storage and Security

-No personal data is stored or transmitted by our app.

-## Changes to This Privacy Policy
+## Changes to This Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We may update this Privacy Policy from time to time.
+We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last updated" date.

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at engin@yazilan.org.
+If you have any questions about this Privacy Policy, please contact us at:
+[Your Contact Email]

+## App Store Privacy Details
+Categories of data collected and used by Game Clock Pro:
+- Data Not Collected: We do not collect any user data
+- Data Not Shared: We do not share any data with third parties
+- Data Not Linked: No data is linked to user identity